mdhaber/scipy/paper.md

 all of them rely on approximations of the studentized range distribution, which are not accurate outside the range of inputs for which they are designed.
-Here we present the implementation of a very accurate and sufficiently fast implementation [@StudentizedRangeSciPy] of the studentized range distribution and a function for performing Tukey's HSD test.
+Here we present the implementation of a very accurate and sufficiently fast implementation of the studentized range distribution and a function for performing Tukey's HSD test.
+A thorough assessment of the methods, accuracy, and speed of the underlying calculations is available in [@StudentizedRangeSciPy], and an extensive test  suite included in SciPy guards against regressions.
 Both of these features are available in SciPy 1.8.0.

 # Statement of need

-After analysis of variance (ANOVA) indicates that there is a statistically significant difference between at least one pair of groups in an experiment, researchers are often interested in *which* of the differences is statistically significant.
+When analysis of variance (ANOVA) indicates that there is a statistically significant difference between at least one pair of groups in an experiment, researchers are often interested in *which* of the differences is statistically significant.
 Researchers use "post-hoc tests" to study these